-Some of the barriers that project sponsor Northern Nevada HOPES has encountered that impacts their ability to effectively assist clients with housing stability are: Housing affordability, availability, loss of low income units, loss of transitional housing units, criminal justice history, credit history, economic stability and fixed incomes, rental history, federal regulations related to undocumented citizens, and PLWHA living with multiple chronic health and mental health diagnosis.
+Some of the barriers that project sponsor Northern Nevada HOPES has encountered that impacts their ability to effectively assist clients with housing stability are: housing affordability and availability, the downtown renovations, criminal justice history, credit history, economic stability and fixed incomes, rental history, Federal regulations related to undocumented citizens, and PLWHA living with multiple chronic diagnoses.

-Housing affordability is a major concern for PLWHA in Northern Nevada.
+Housing affordability is a major concern for PLWHA in northern Nevada.
 Families and single adults, working or not, often have difficulty obtaining affordable housing.
-In the past couple of years, as a result of the economic boom in Reno related to Tesla, Amazon, Apple, Wal-Mart, Panasonic, and other large corporations moving into the Reno/Sparks area, housing prices have continued to skyrocket, and housing availability has drastically decreased.
-In some areas the rent for a one-bedroom apartment is \$1300-\$1800+/month.
-The average 1 bedroom goes for around \$1500/month in Reno/Sparks.
-An example in the renovated motel adjacent to HOPES that used to rent a room for \$600+ and now rents the same renovated room, without a kitchen for \$1300/month.
+In the past couple of years, as a result of the economic boom in Reno related to Tesla and other corporations moving to the area, housing prices have skyrocketed and housing availability has drastically decreased.
+In some areas the rent for a one-bedroom apartment is \$950 a month.
 As a result, more and more PLWHA are experiencing great difficulty locating and obtaining affordable housing.
 This is especially true for PLWHA that are living on a fixed income.
-HOPES maintain partnerships with local housing developers and housing units whom offer rentals to HOPES clients at reduced rates, but these agencies are also being affected by the lack of affordable units and have implemented a wait list.
+HOPES maintains partnerships with local housing developers and housing units who offer rentals to HOPES clients at a reduced rate, but these agencies are also being affected by the lack of affordable units and have implemented a wait list.
 In some of these apartment complexes, the waiting list is about 2 years long.
-In addition to PLWHA experiencing difficulty accessing affordable housing, the less than 1% vacancy rate (for low-income units) and high rental prices in Washoe County has made locating affordable housing for all low-income residents of our community difficult, which has placed PLWHA at ever more of a risk of homelessness.
+In addition to PLWHA experiencing difficulty accessing affordable housing, the less than 1% vacancy rate (for low income units) and high rental prices in Washoe County has made locating affordable housing for all low-income residents of our community difficult, which has placed PLWHA at ever more of a risk of homelessness.

-When encountering individuals who are experiencing homelessness, the first step HOPES takes is to get the individual off of the streets into temporary or "transitional housing".
-Transitional housing units are often times located in motels.
-While accessing these services the participants work closely with their Housing Case Manager to develop a plan for permanent supported or unsupported housing.
-These same motels were also the only option some participants had for permanent housing due to criminal records, credit history, immigration status, or a prior eviction.
+When encountering individuals who are experience homelessness, the first step HOPES takes is to get the individual off of the streets into a temporary or "bridge housing" unit, often times a motel room.
+While accessing these services the participants work closely with their Case Manager to develop a plan for permanent supported/unsupported housing.
+These same motels were also the only option some participants had for permanent housing due to criminal records, credit history, immigration status, etc.